HoyunSong/acl23-multi-head-siamese-mental-illness/README.md

-# Learning from Mental Health Self-tests
+# Multi-head Siamese Network: Learning from Clinical Questionnaires
-Learning from Mental Health Self-tests: Multi-head Siamese Network for Knowledge Learning
+A Simple and Flexible Modeling for Mental Disorder Detection by Learning from Clinical Questionnaires

 =======================================================

 * __Note__
-  * 2022/08/03 New version update
+  * 2023/05/08 New version update